ld4l/ontology/README.md

-# LD4L Proposed Bibframe Ontology
+# LD4L Proposed Bibliographic Ontology

 This bibliographic ontology is based on Rob Sanderson's and LD4L's recommended changes to BIBFRAME to better reflect best practices in the Linked